UPPMAX/programming_formalisms/docs/testing/testing_framework.md

 - Follow the steps at [running a test](#running-a-test)
 - Run all the tests of the package
+- Are all tests passing?
+If not, can you see the error message?

+Fixing the failing tests is beyond the scope of this exercise.

 ### Exercise 2: put example code to fit the testing framework